The Pensieve Gambit:

 Nothing in HBP convinced me otherwise.
 (And even DHs hasn’t sunk this reading.)
-What is more, I began to pick up indications that I might really be onto something, although they could still have all turned out to be hallucinations.
-And even if not, they might not add up to what I suspected they did.
+What is more, I began to pick up indications that I might really be onto something, although it could still have all turned out to be hallucinations.
+And even if not, it might not add up to what I suspected it did.

 But, I couldn’t believe that particular demonstration had anything whatsoever to do with Snape’s worst memory.

 Of course, in OotP we did not yet know about the additional twist to that incident, namely that James was using Severus’s own magic against him, “giving him a dose of his own medicine”, which would have upped the odds of the incident ranking closer to the top of Snape’s little list.
 And I suppose it is just possible that public humiliation is the worst thing that Snape could conceive of ever happening to him.
 He is extremely jealous of his dignity, after all.

 — But if that is the case, and that was the worst thing to have ever happened to him, I’d suggest a major scaling-back of one’s general expectations of his actual involvement with the Death Eaters.
 Maybe he was just off in a lab somewhere brewing illegal potions.
 But I’d hate to bet the farm on it.

 At that point we also didn’t have any official hint of the alleged Snape+Lily childhood friendship.
 In fact we have been given so little hint of anything of that nature that by this time I frankly don’t believe it even was a real friendship.
 Not on Lily’s side, at least.

 And, furthermore, by the time DHs was pending, I also thought that John Granger might be onto something in a theory that he had posted on his blog earlier in the year.